Sébastien Rale: Sebastien Rale and the Abenaki

 The Abenaki people’s land was of high priority for the settlers in the area because of fur trade implications.
 Before Rale got to Norridgewock the native people there had signed a treaty making them British subjects with very little idea of what this meant.
 This made the French come after Father Rale and his group of Abenaki in search of supplies needed to further the fur trade.

 The native people in Norridgewock were said by the New England settlers to have verbally proclaimed themselves at their will but Father Rale denied this had ever happened and kept loyalties to the French.
 Throughout his life and mission Rale remained a beloved priest of the people of the area and is still thought to be a martyr as many Abenaki believe he gave his life to help them resist the encroachment of settlers.

 The colonists asked the Abenaki to remain neutral near the beginning of the French and Indian War but because of their religious ties with the French they could not fight against them.
 Father Rale was present at the meeting on behalf of the native people and stated that the Abenaki would be "ready to take up the hatchet against the English whenever he gave them the order".

+In a 1722 letter sent to a nephew from Norridgewock, Rale said that "my nourishment is nothing but Indian corn, which is pounded and of which I make every day a kind of porridge that I cook with water.
+The only relish (adoncissement) that I add to it is in mingling a little (maple) sugar.”
+Rale's confessed avoidance of the meat and fish eaten by the members of his Abenaki flock places him among the tradition of ascetic Christian vegetarians.

-Father Rale's War
+Dummer's War

 In response to the raid on Norridgewock, on June 13, 1722, the Abenaki tribe and its auxiliaries burned Fort George at the mouth of the Kennebec, taking hostages, most of whom were later released, to exchange for those held in Boston.
-Shute then declared war on the eastern Indians on July 25; but he then abruptly departed for London on January 1, 1723.
+Samuel Shute then declared war on the eastern Indians on July 25; but he then abruptly departed for London on January 1, 1723.
 He had grown disgusted with the intransigent Assembly which controlled funding, as it squabbled with the Governor's Council over which body should conduct the war.
 Lieutenant-governor William Dummer assumed management of the government, and further Abenaki incursions persuaded the Assembly to act in what was called Dummer's War.